retrocomputacion/retrobbs/readme.md

  - New text viewer with support for bidirectional scroll.
  - New Maps plugin.
  - Added support for .YM, .VTX and .VGM music files.
 YM2149/AY-3-8910 data streams are converted to SID data streams.
- - Added Python based internal SIDdump implementation used as fallback if neither _SIDdump_ or _SIDdumpHR_ are present.
+ - Added Python based internal SIDdump implementation used as fallback if neither _SIDdump_ nor _SIDdumpHR_ are present.
  - Added GRABFRAME internal function.
  - Added `lines` and `busy` parameters to the configuration file
  - Added `encoders` directory.
 Encoder modules provide encoding/decoding functions for different platforms.